rtbrick/bngblaster/docs/config.md

-`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5 `qdisc-bypass` | Bypass the kernel's qdisc layer | true
+`tx-interval` | TX ring polling interval in milliseconds | 5 `rx-interval` | RX ring polling interval in milliseconds | 5 `qdisc-bypass` | Bypass the kernel's qdisc layer | true `io-mode` | IO mode | packet_mmap

 WARNING: Try to disable `qdisc-bypass` if BNG Blaster is not sending traffic!
 This issue was frequently seen on Ubuntu 20.04.

+The supported IO modes are listed with `bngblaster -v` but except `packet_mmap` all other modes are currently considered as experimental.

 ### Network Interface